-At Antofagasta Minerals we believe it is possible to mine in a sustainable way through effective environmental management that prioritises environmental protection and the efficient use of natural resources.
+We believe it is possible to mine in a sustainable way through effective environmental management that prioritises environmental protection and the efficient use of natural resources.

-Antofagasta Minerals believes effective environmental management contributes to the efficient use of natural resources, biodiversity protection, mitigation of negative environmental impacts, first rate operational performance, development of regions where we operate and protection of the ways of life and livelihoods of our host communities.
+Effective environmental management contributes to the efficient use of natural resources, biodiversity protection, mitigation of negative environmental impacts, first rate operational performance, development of regions where we operate and protection of the ways of life and livelihoods of our host communities.

 Sustainability Report 2019

-The general manager of each mining operation is responsible for environmental issues and reports to the Board.
-The corporate environmental department is responsible for controls, monitoring and incident reporting.
-Environmental performance is reported monthly to the Executive Committee and every six months to the Board’s Sustainability and Stakeholder Management Committee.
-Environmental performance is included in performance agreements and represents 5% of annual targets.
+We have specific standards on significant environmental issues such as climate change, biodiversity, mine closure and water management.
+The general manager of each mining operation is responsible for environmental issues.
+The corporate Environmental Department is responsible for monitoring and incident reporting.
+Environmental performance is reported monthly to the Executive Committee and halfyearly to the Sustainability and Stakeholder Management Committee.
+It also accounts for 5% of our annual performance bonus targets.

 In 2019, we achieved ongoing consolidation of the Environmental Management Model.
 Following important improvements on incident reporting in 2018, particular attention was paid to management of the resulting information in order to make optimum use of it.

 Three internal environmental audits took place during the year, two of which were performed by the Environmental Management team and one by Internal Audit.
 All of them were concluded successfully without any significant negative findings.

 In Chile, large-scale projects are subject to strict environmental and social impact assessments by the Environmental Evaluation Service (SEA) from which they must obtain a permit in the form of a Resolution of Environmental Approval (RCA).
 These RCAs include legally binding commitments on matters such as the prevention and mitigation of impacts and compensation measures.
 Compliance with commitments is enforced by the Superintendency for the Environment (SMA) and failure to comply with commitments can result in fines or even the revocation of the RCA.